axilleasiv/vscode-javascript-repl-docs/README.md

 ## Features

 By pressing cmd(or ctrl) + shift + l as shortcut or by using the command "JS Repl: Run" and by using console.log statement,you can display the result of whatever expression you want (Variable, Function, Object etc..).
-JS Repl can be activated on file types(.js, .ts, .coffee, .jsx, .tsx, .vue) or by launching "JS Repl: New ..." available commands.
+JS Repl can be activated on file types(.js, .ts, .coffee, .jsx, .tsx, .vue) or by launching "JS Repl: New ...".
+Users can check the [available commands](https://github.com/axilleasiv/vscode-javascript-repl-docs/wiki/Commands) or the [extension's configuration](https://github.com/axilleasiv/vscode-javascript-repl-docs/wiki/Configuration) on the wiki pages.

 - Logs through comments or by using console.log
 - Show or copy value of an expression, without add comments or console.logs